okgourmet.com Home of Steve's Restaurant Reviews

 Greek Casa Pizza has excellent pizza, but the Greek food is even better-- this is a casual place where customers order at the counter Tiffany's Las Cruces

-Hawaiian Aloha Hawaiian BBQ provides a good version of Hawaiian "plate lunches" that is a popular type of informal dining on the islands Ono Grindz Las Cruces
+Hawaiian Aloha Hawaiian BBQ provides a good version of Hawaiian "plate lunches" that is a popular type of informal dining on the islands.
+Aloha has two locations (east side and west side), and I like both of them.
+My best experience, though, was at the east side restaurant.
+Ono Grindz Las Cruces

 Indian Chut-ney's is an authentic South Indian style restaurant that is about as good as I have experienced anywhere

-Japanese Matsuharu would be considered excellent on the west coast, and I suspect even in Japan-- the main problem is that the selection of fish is limited in El Paso and I think not as flavorful as on the west coast (otherwise this restaurant matches up to just about any that I have tried) Matsuharu
+Japanese Matsuharu would be considered excellent on the west coast, and I suspect even in Japan-- the main problem is that the selection of fish is limited in El Paso (but the fish I have had at Matsuharu has been the best I have experienced at any restaurant in El Paso) Matsuharu

 Middle Eastern Jerusalem (probably the best overall); Al-Zaituna (gyros, kaftah kabob, and tabuleh); Salma Farah's (gyros, falafel, and tabouli); Su Casa (tabouli and spinach pies, also serves Mexican food).
 Overall El Paso is one of the best cities I have found for Middle Eastern food, surpassed only by Oklahoma City (El Paso is better than Seattle, but I think I just haven't found the right places in Seattle yet).